flavio912/react-golang-eLearning/readme.md

 - `docker-compose start admin` (for the admin react)
 - `docker-compose start manager` (for the manager react)

+Its also much faster when you need to rebuild a particular service, just to run `docker-compose build <service>` rather than having to rebuild the entire thing.

 ### GraphQL API

 The graphQL api is run from `http://localhost:8080/graphql`, a simple example request